SAP-samples/cloud-workflow-samples/cf-documentcentricapprovalprocess-lp/README.md

  - SAP Cloud Platform Portal
  - SAP Cloud Platform Document Management
  - SAP Cloud Platform Identity Authentication
- A service instance with name **"Workflow"** of SAP Cloud Platform Workflow with the following scopes
-  - WORKFLOW_INSTANCE_START

 ### DocumentApproval
 The following modules are available in this multi target application project.